OPINION: American Juvenile System Harshly Punishes Teens

 I dislike hearing that children are being charged as adults because I think that most of the time it is not their fault.
 Imagine a twelve-year-old who has not even fully developed yet, being sent to jail for the rest of his life.
 Just the thought of this is very sad.
 I feel that most of the time a child’s bad behavior can be caused by the parents because they have been poor role models.
 Whatever a young child sees his parents do is probably the what the child is going to end up doing.
 A good example of this is what happened to Marquese, a boy who was featured on the Frontline PBS TV show.

 Marquese’s mother had a serious substance abuse problem, and all of his younger siblings were temporarily removed from his mother’s care by the state.
 Marquese’s home was described as a “crack house” by a court officer, and his mother confessed that she is responsible for all of Marquese’s bad behavior, because she was the one who taught him how to steal.
 By looking back at Marquese’s family history we learn a lot about his childhood and the kind of environment in which he grew up.
-Most importantly we learned that his mother was responsible for all seven of his theft-related juvenile felony convictions, because she was the one who taught him how to steal at a very young age.
+Most importantly, we learned that his mother was responsible for all seven of his theft-related juvenile felony convictions, because she was the one who taught him how to steal at a very young age.

 I think before any youth authority charges any kid as an adult, they should take a long look at the child’s background and their family situation.
 I think this will definitely help a lot.
 One solution that I think will help kids like Marquese is to be removed from their parent’s care, because a child’s parents sometimes seem to be the problem.
 As for kids who chose to engage in bad behavior all on their own, that doesn’t mean they should be automatically charged as adults.
 Instead the state should invest in counseling and intervention programs that allow young people to make amends for things they may have done.
+Meanwhile, if you know anyone that is close to your heart and want to help them be free, solutions like a bail bonds service may be something of interest.